Source-It-Fresh/.github/profile/README.md

 ### 2024 - 005
 - Early-2024 ::: Sweat a Real-world Pilot-Garden into existence as a testbed.
 (With the help of the local community)
 - Mid-2024 ::: Wright Paper about what we are doing and why, with the hopes of attracting contributions. (pre-review InProgress)
 - Late-2024 ::: Setup Public Git Repo & Move noncritical code objects over.
+While looking for a fiscal host to integrate a donation model.

 ### 2025 - 006
 - Early_2025 ::: Roadmap To Follow...